NathanBlc/chatAppGo/README.md

 # chatAppGo

-A simple go application to exchange messages
+A simple go application to exchange messages between clients.
+All clients connect to a server, then the user can send message through a TCP socket, the server will broadcast the message to all other clients.

 ## How to use it